 At the southern tip of the island, Prasonísi is one of the best beaches in Rhodes for windsurfing and kitesurfing.
 A sandspit straddles the point at which the Aegean and Mediterranean seas meet, creating head-high waves on one side but calmer conditions on the other.
-This natural phenomenon draws beginners and pros alike; rent equipment or sign up for lessons at Prasonísi Center.
+This natural phenomenon draws beginners and pros alike, with the option to rent equipment or sign up for lessons at Prasonísi Center.

 Walk the city walls

 From the Palace of the Grand Master, you can walk a partial circuit of the medieval city walls.
-With great views over the Old Town, this scenic stroll is one of our favourite things to do in Rhodes.
-The route is closed off at the weekend but you can trace the moat below instead; there are several access points between St Anthony’s Gate and Akandiá Gate.
+Offering great views over the Old Town, this scenic stroll is one of our favourite things to do in Rhodes.
+The route is closed off at the weekend but you can trace the moat below instead, with several access points between St Anthony’s Gate and Akandiá Gate.

 Hop on a boat to Sými

 Road-trip among the island’s forested interior

 If you’ve had your fill of Rhodes beaches, head inland to discover a scattering of beautiful churches and castles hidden away among forested hills.
 Hire a car and weave through the mountains, looping past the castles near Monólithos and Kritinía.
-Don’t miss the chance to call in at the churches of Thárri, Asklipió and Áyios Yeóryios Várdhas to discover intricate frescoes splashed across the interior.
+Don’t miss the chance to call in at the churches of Thárri, Asklipió and Áyios Yeóryios Várdhas – their intricate frescoes are not to be missed.

 Sign up for an Old Town tour

-Follow in the footsteps of the Knights of St John the modern way – by Segway.
-One of the more unusual things to do in Rhodes, you’ll skim across the cobbled alleys of the Old Town on two wheels, dashing through the Jewish Quarter and along the medieval city walls.
-There’ll be time to pause at historic sites along the way such as Ibrahim Pasha Mosque (the oldest in the city), the Palace of the Grand Master and Street of the Knights.
-Rhodes By Segway offers a selection of tours.
+Follow in the footsteps of the Knights of St John, but in an unexpectedly modern way – by Segway.
+One of the more unusual things to do in Rhodes, these tours will see you skim across the cobbled alleys of the Old Town on two wheels, dashing through the Jewish Quarter and along the medieval city walls.
+There’ll also be time to pause at historic sites along the way such as Ibrahim Pasha Mosque (the oldest in the city), the Palace of the Grand Master and Street of the Knights.

 Cruise the coast in luxury